A Persuasive Speech & Outline

 2. You have to be outside when it is raining and there is lightning outside.

-So now that we know the conditions that it have to be in effect this leads me to my next point.
+Now we know the conditions that have to be in effect, which leads me to my next point.

 II.
 Ben’s method couldn’t work.